nabeelvalley/docs/src/content/docs-md/random/jj.md

 > [jj](https://github.com/jj-vcs/jj) is a Git-compatible version control system.
 Another useful reference is [Steve's JJ tutorial](https://steveklabnik.github.io/jujutsu-tutorial/introduction/introduction.html) or [JJ for Everyone](https://jj-for-everyone.github.io/)

+# Installation and Setup

+`jj` supports Nushell, so naturally the configuration and installation is in (the jj installation docs)[https://jj-vcs.github.io/jj/v0.23.0/install-and-setup/#nushell] - this will give some really nice autocomplete for Nushell which is great

 # Initializing

 To init `jj` in a repo that's currently using git, use: